GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 1. **Operational Database Serving with AlloyDB AI**: Ingest operational data into AlloyDB, add full-text search vector, and generate vector embeddings natively using AlloyDB AI.
 2. **Real-Time CDC Replication**: Set up real-time CDC replication from AlloyDB to BigQuery using Datastream, and verify the data flow using BigQuery Data Canvas.
-3. **Agentic Database Layer with MCP & QueryData**: Configure a QueryData context set in AlloyDB to guarantee SQL generation predictability, and expose database capabilities as tools using MCP Toolbox.
+3. **Agentic Database Layer**: Configure a QueryData context set in AlloyDB to guarantee SQL generation predictability, and expose database capabilities as tools.
 4. **Predictive Analytics & Forecasting**: Train sentiment classification and time-series wait time forecasting models using BigQuery ML (ARIMA_PLUS/TimesFM) and the BigQuery Studio Data Science Agent.
 5. **Multimodal & RAG Pipelines**: Build an object table for images and brochures, classify images with multimodal models, and build a vector search RAG pipeline for PDF brochures.
 6. **Property Graphs & Flow Analysis**: Define a property graph over visitor movements, query movement patterns with GQL, and generate optimal routing recommendations.
 7. **Conversational Semantic Layer**: Build a natural language conversational analytics agent for business users with the BigQuery Knowledge Catalog and Golden Queries.
+8. **From Insights to Action (Syncing BigQuery and AlloyDB)**: Use BigQuery FDW to copy analytical insights from BigQuery into local AlloyDB tables for high-performance serving.
+9. **Exposing Database Tools via MCP**: Expose all database capabilities (operational + analytical) as tools using the MCP Toolbox.
-8. **App Integration & Cloud Deployment**: Build a premium, vibe-coded web application utilizing the Agent Development Kit (ADK) and deploy it to Cloud Run.
+10. **App Integration & Cloud Deployment**: Build a premium, vibe-coded web application utilizing the Agent Development Kit (ADK) and deploy it to Cloud Run.

 ---